opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 Staking TAO into a subnet essentially exchanges TAO for that subnet’s alpha token.
 To exit value, alpha must be exchanged back for TAO at the going rate.

-Held stake (alpha tokens) may increase or decrease in TAO value as the price of the alpha changes, but staked alpha will earns more dividends in the long run, as the balance of alpha to TAO in the network increases.
+Held stake (alpha tokens) may increase or decrease in TAO value as the price of the alpha changes.

 ### Can users transfer alpha tokens (subnet tokens)?